-The Jura population was found to be the only population connected by lynx exchanges with all the other populations.
-However, individual exchanges were estimated very low, with only a few individuals moving from their native population to establish their territory in another one over the 50 years.
+The Jura population was found to be the only one connected by lynx exchanges with all the other populations which is coherent with observed data, also in terms of number of individuals moving per year (Drouet-Hoguet et al., 2021).
+Individual exchanges simulated were low, with only a couple of individuals moving from their native population to establish their territory in another one on average per year.
+Exchanges were predicted the highest for the individuals born in the Alps and moving to settle down in the Jura Mountains, with two to three individuals per year after 25 years of simulation.
 In Switzerland, only a few lynx movements between the Alpine and Jura populations have been observed until now despite a large camera trapping effort over the years.
+But even though camera trapping can detect movements between populations, it cannot guarantee an exhaustive sampling nor ensuring that individuals successfully established in their destination which contrast with the computed results.
+However, Alpine and Jura populations also differ genetically, suggesting very few exchanges between them (Breitenmoser-Würsten & Obexer-Ruff, 2003).
+Our model may slightly over-estimate these dispersal movements due to absence of movement barriers in the “habitat layer”.

-These two populations also differ genetically, suggesting very few exchanges between them (Breitenmoser-Würsten & Obexer-Ruff, 2003).
-When inspecting model output maps (Fig. 4), individuals are contained in the Swiss Alps, restricted to an area of good habitat almost totally surrounded by less favorable habitats (Appendix A, Fig. A.3).
-However, individuals have recently started to settle permanently on the Swiss Plateau (between Alps and the Jura Mountains) predicted with less favorable habitats.
-Some have even reproduced successfully (F. Zimmerman, pers. comm.), indicating potential connections between the two populations.
+When inspecting model output maps (Figs. 5 and 6), individuals are contained in the Swiss Alps, restricted to an area of good habitat almost totally surrounded by less favorable habitats (Fig. A.2).
+However, individuals have recently started to settle permanently on the Swiss Plateau (between the Alps and the Jura Mountains) predicted with less favorable habitats.
+Some have even reproduced successfully (F. Zimmerman, pers. comm.), indicating potential connections between the two populations in the future.
 On the other hand, our model suggests connectivity between the Jura and Alpine populations on the French side with a continuity of a few forested corridors until the Chartreuse Mountains in the Alps (Zimmermann & Breitenmoser, 2007).
 Many observations were made via camera traps of lynx moving between the southern part of the Jura population and the Chartreuse Mountains (Bailly, 2021).
-However, movement barriers (e.g., highways) may prevent connections with the rest of the Alpine populations in Switzerland.
+However, movement barriers (e.g., highways) may prevent connections with the rest of the French Alps and the Alpine populations in Switzerland.
+Illegal killings, notably in Switzerland in movement corridors as well as a slow demographic dynamic of the Swiss population may also have prevented a larger development of the lynx population in the French Alps (Arpin et al., 2024).

-Lynx movements from the Jura to establish within the Vosges-Palatinian population may be possible but rare (one case on average simulated over 50 years).
-This is coherent with field monitoring that highlighted the presence of only a male in the south of the Vosges Mountains coming from the Jura Mountains during the winter 2014-2015 (Chenesseau & Briaudet, 2016; Hurstel & Laurent, 2016).
-Connectivity between these two populations remains far from optimal because of multiple barriers (e.g., highways, railroads and rivers) that impede lynx dispersal between the two mountain ranges and increase collision risk (Zimmermann & Breitenmoser, 2007; Morand, 2016).
+Lynx movements simulated from the Jura to establish within the Vosges-Palatinian population were possible but rare.
+This is coherent with field monitoring that highlighted the presence of one male in the south of the Vosges Mountains, coming from the Jura Mountains during the winter 2014-2015 (Chenesseau & Briaudet, 2016; Hurstel & Laurent, 2016).
+Connectivity between these two populations remains far from optimal because of multiple barriers (e.g., highways, railroads and rivers) and restricted habitat that impede lynx dispersal between the two mountain ranges and increase collision risk (Zimmermann & Breitenmoser, 2007; Morand, 2016).